Off-Nominal/artemis-history/STATUS.md

 Artemis Accords: 8 founding nations (U.S., Australia, Canada, Italy, Japan, Luxembourg, UAE, UK)

 ## Overview
-The first Artemis I launch attempt was scrubbed due to a sensor issue on RS-25 engine #3 preventing proper thermal conditioning.
-The team is evaluating data for the next window.
+The second Artemis I launch attempt was scrubbed due to a liquid hydrogen leak at the quick-disconnect interface.
+NASA is evaluating whether pad repairs are possible or if the vehicle must return to the VAB.